ratatui/ratatui/CONTRIBUTING.md

 ## Tests

 The test coverage of the crate is far from being ideal but we already have a fair amount of tests in place.
-Beside the usual doc and unit tests, one of the most valuable test you can write for `tui` is a test again the `TestBackend`.
+Beside the usual doc and unit tests, one of the most valuable test you can write for `ratatui` is a test against the `TestBackend`.
 It allows you to assert the content of the output buffer that would have been flushed to the terminal after a given draw call.
 See `widgets_block_renders` in [tests/widgets_block.rs](./tests/widget_block.rs) for an example.